nerves-hub/nerves_hub_web/README.md

 **Important**

-This is the 2.0 development branch of NervesHubWeb.
+This is the 2.0 development branch of NervesHub.
 If you have been using NervesHub prior to around April, 2023 and are not following 2.0 development, see the [`maint-v1.0` branch](https://github.com/nerves-hub/nerves_hub_web/tree/maint-v1.0).
 The